arackaf/mongo-graphql-starter/README.md

 To see whether a transaction was used for your mutation, you can query the `Meta` property, which itself has a boolean `transaction` property.
 See the generated schema for more info.

-**NOTE** If you're running from mongod, ie during development, be sure to **not** pass the client value, since this will result in a transaction attempting to start for multi-document operations, and then error out, since transactions can only run from mongos, or a replica set.
+**NOTE** If you're running from mongod, ie during development, be sure to **not** pass the client value, since this will result in a transaction attempting to start for multi-document operations, and then error out since transactions can only run from mongos, or a replica set.
 If anyone knows a good way to detect this in code, feel free to send me an issue (or PR).

 ## Integrating custom content